 Draft revision of Recommendation ITU-R BT.1666 Doc.
 6/23

-User requirements for large screen digital imagery1 applications intended for presentation in a theatrical environment
+User requirements for television applications intended for presentation in a theatrical environment

 This revision generalizes the recommendation to television applications rather than a narrow focus on large screen digital imagery (LSDI).